Mahbaneh/MISPEL/README.md

 # Introduction:

 # Structure of input data for MISPEL:
-The input data should be a paired dataset which includes images of subjects across ALL scanners.
-We assumed that
+The input images should be a paired dataset which includes images of subjects across ALL scanners.
+We expect all images to be grouped in n (# of scanners) folders.
+These folders should be named after the scanner names.
+Please

 # Image Preprocessing: